ksymtypes − a tool to work with Linux−kernel symtypes files

 Use NUM workers to perform the operation simultaneously.

-Build the Linux kernel and create a reference consolidated symtypes corpus:
+Build the Linux kernel and obtain a reference symvers and consolidated symtypes corpus:

 $ cd